Last updated: August 12, 2024

 Personal loan

-Personal loans are another way to borrow money at low interest rates.
+Personal loans are another way to borrow money in a lump sum amount.
 While personal loan interest rates are typically not as low as for a home equity loan or line of credit, these loans are unsecured, so you won’t risk losing any assets such as your home if you can’t make regular payments.
 Although they may not come with the lowest interest rates, they may be a better option for those who are looking to borrow a smaller amount of money.
-Personal loans are rather quick and easy to be approved for — it typically takes longer for a HELOC or home equity loan to process.
+Personal loans can be rather quick and easy to be approved for — it typically takes longer for a HELOC or home equity loan to process.

 Credit card

 Lastly, credit cards are another way that you can borrow money to finance a purchase.
-While they typically come with the highest interest rates out of all the lending options on this list, they’re the easiest to use.
-Additionally, like personal loans, they’re rather easy to be approved for.
-Unlike personal loans however, you don’t receive the balance of a credit card as a lump sum to spend.
-It exists as an open line of credit for as long as you have it.
-This makes them a great tool to have in case an emergency comes up.
+While they typically come with the highest interest rates out of all the lending options on this list, they can be the easiest to use.
+Additionally, like personal loans, they can be rather easy to be approved for when compared to the approval process for a home equity loan.
+It typically exists as an open line of credit for as long as you have it.
+This can make them a great tool to have in case an emergency comes up.

 Depending on your situation, HELOCs may be a useful tool for achieving your financial goals.
 While they may come with low starting interest rates, not everyone is willing to give up equity in their home or risk paying higher monthly payments if interest rates rise.
 Homeowners interested in a HELOC should research and compare different lenders and products to decide what may work best.
 If a HELOC doesn’t sound like the right option for you, there are alternatives you can consider — including a home equity loan or cash out refinance.